What You Need to Know About Company Culture

 Finding an exact definition of company culture can be challenging.
 It can mean different things at different companies.

-Wikipedia defines organizational culture as the “values and behaviors that contribute to the unique social and psychological environment of a business.”
+Wikipedia defines organisational culture as the “values and behaviors that contribute to the unique social and psychological environment of a business.”

 Investopedia defines corporate culture as the beliefs and behaviors that determine how a company’s employees and management interact and handle outside business transactions.
 It goes on to say, “A company’s culture will be reflected in its dress code, business hours, office setup, employee benefits, turnover, hiring decisions, treatment of clients, client satisfaction, and every other aspect of operations.”